determined-ai/environments/README.md

 test suite, including long-running tests, you need to push to the upstream repo and not to your fork!
 7. Approve the `request-` jobs in `test-e2e-longrunning` CI workflow.
 Monitor the workflow to confirm nothing is broken.
 If some of the end-to-end tests (or unit or integration tests), investigate!
 8. Note: not all images are currently tested with end-to-end tests in the determined repo.
 This is a flaw in the current system.
 It is prudent to run a workload with the new version of every image specified in a startup hook to confirm that the image works.
 We are planning to address this.
-9. After you confirmed that Determined works nicely with the new images, you can merge your PR to environments and follow the steps from [toos/scripts/README.md](https://github.com/determined-ai/determined/tree/main/tools/scripts/README.md) with the images published to the official dockerhub.
+9. After you confirmed that Determined works nicely with the new images, you can merge your PR to environments, wait for main branch CI build to complete, and follow the steps from [toos/scripts/README.md](https://github.com/determined-ai/determined/tree/main/tools/scripts/README.md) with the images published to the official dockerhub.
 10. Again, it is recommended to push your bumpenvs branch to the main determined-ai remote (and not to your fork).
 Open your PR from there to confirm again that all the long-running tests pass.

 ### Multi-platform images